medikoo/plain-promise/README.md

 ##### Support for foreign promises (thenables)

 Promise/A+ requires support for foreign (not coming from same implementation) promise objects, it's also specified behavior for ECMAScript 6 promises.
-Foreign promises assimilation is tricky and to make sure things won't brake (by really _unexpected_ type of implementation) involves numerous security steps.
+Foreign promises assimilation is tricky and to make sure things won't break (by really _unexpected_ type of implementation) involves numerous security steps.
 This logic is not important to understand how promises work, so to keep things simple, this library recognizes just own promises.

 ##### High level functions `all`, `race` etc.